mongodb/stitch-examples/iot-security-system/README.md

 # The Face-Recognizing IoT Security System #

 The Stitch IoT Face-Recognizing Security System takes off the shelf SmartHome parts -- a camera, a deadbolt, and a generic button -- and turns them into a face-recognizing security system with a total of 200 lines of code (modulo some JSON config).
+Once a user's face is in the system, they can press the button, which triggers the camera to take a picture.
+If the picture contains a recognized face, the deadbolt unlocks.

 We built this project as a demonstration of how easy it is to build, using Stitch, a system that orchestrates a complex interaction of components, without having to spin up an application server.
 It is both a starting point for hobbyists or professionals who want to develop smart home solutions, and a tutorial for those looking to see Stitch in action.